Two Key Considerations on Infrastructure and Energy Disputes with the Arbitral Seat in Latin America

 Even though a clear framework for arbitration has developed in most Latin American jurisdictions, important issues must still be considered.
 In the context of energy or infrastructure projects, perhaps the most relevant challenges include the 'constitutionalisation' of arbitration (and more specifically, the constitutional-protection actions that come with it, such as amparo actions, also known as tutelas in other countries), as well as the sometimes unclear legislation regarding commercial arbitration with state entities and the non-arbitrability of state contracts.

 In the context of infrastructure or energy projects, these challenges become even more relevant.
 First, it is likely that infrastructure and energy or natural resource contracts will directly or indirectly involve state entities, and thus limitations inherent to arbitration could prove especially difficult.
 Second, constitutional protections may be available as a tool to limit either arbitration proceedings or the enforcement or annulment of the award.

-This chapter will give an overview of the challenges faced throughout Latin America and the evolution of commercial arbitration in the region through the present.
+This chapter will give an overview of the challenges faced throughout Latin America and the evolution of commercial arbitration in the region in recent years.2

 A complex background